dataiku/dss-plugin-visual-snowparkml/README.md

 - Compute Backend: whether to use Snowflake Container Runtime (Snowpark Container Services) or a Snowflake warehouse for this ML training job
 - (If Container Runtime) Compute Pool: the Snowpark Container Services compute pool to use for ML training.
 - (If Container Runtime) Snowflake Stage: the Snowflake Stage where model training functions will be uploaded prior to execution on the compute pool.
-- Snowflake Warehouse: the warehouse to use for ML training.
+- (If Warehouse) Snowflake Warehouse: the warehouse to use for ML training.
 You must use a Snowpark-optimized Snowflake warehouse.
 A multi-cluster warehouse will allow for parallelized hyperparameter tuning.
 - Model Registry: deploy the best trained model to a Snowflake ML Model Registry (in the same database and schema as the input and output datasets.
 See Snowflake access requirements [here](https://docs.snowflake.com/en/developer-guide/snowpark-ml/snowpark-ml-mlops-model-registry#required-privileges).
 This is required in order to run a subsequent Visual Snowpark ML Score recipe, to run batch inference in Snowpark using the deployed model.

 ### Outputs